BordNetzSim3D – Simulation of Electronics in Vehicles and Digital Twin of the On-Board Power Supply Process

 Expertise From Kaiserslautern: Fraunhofer ITWM and fleXstructures Expand Developments

-The basis for the project approach is the software developed by fleXstructures GmbH (fX) together with our ITWM team IPS Cable Simulation.
+The project approach is based on the software developed by fleXstructures GmbH (fX) together with our Fraunhofer ITWM team IPS Cable Simulation.
 To meet the current challenges, automotive and cable manufacturers are already using digital tools such as our IPS Cable Simulation software.
-The established software is extended by some functionalities and components in the project.
-We take the entire development process of cable harnesses into the focus of our work and create a digital twin of the cable harness design.
-The real-time simulation of the wiring harness structures is the focus.
-A new concept for the extensive material data in the software is also planned (including 2D and 3D configuration, new binary format, GUI customization and MeSOMICS-data are integrated).
+The established software is being expanded in the project to include a number of functionalities and components.
+We are focusing our work on the entire wire harness development process and creating a digital twin of the wire harness design.
+One development focus of the Fraunhofer ITWM is the real-time simulation of complex wire harness structures.
+By default, IPS Cable Simulation works with constant effective stiffness properties.
+In »BordNetzSim3D«, we investigate the non-linear characteristics of these properties in more detail, develop more complex property models and make them available for IPS.
+In addition to the experimental work, we are also working on improving the estimation of these properties.
+A new concept for the comprehensive material data in the software is also planned (including 2D and 3D configuration, new binary format, GUI customization and MeSOMICS-data).

 Consider Ergonomics, Assembly, Guidelines Directly in the Wiring System Process